 Parents are urged to make appointments outside of school hours.
 If that is impossible, students are required to submit an appointment permit from their parents and hand it in to their homeroom teacher.
 These appointment permits will be forwarded to our main office.
 Several appointment permits will be provided to the student on the first day of school.
 Extra appointment permits can be obtained in the main office or on the Middle School website.

 The appointment time will be noted on the absentee bulletin, and the teacher will give the student a pass to be excused from class to report to the main office.
-A parent/guardian or responsible adult must come to the main office to sign out his/her child after showing picture ID.
+A parent/guardian or responsible adult must submit the QR Code located at our main entrance to sign out his/her child after showing picture ID.
 The student must report to the main office before leaving and when returning from any appointment.

 Students are requested to bring a note from the doctor/dentist that certifies that the student was treated at the appointed time.